New renderings and details released ahead of DPB presentation

-The development will be built in three phases, and will include:
+The project will be constructed in three phases, consisting of:

 - terraced buildings up to 30 storeys